On fifth Sundays, expect to find the pews and hallways of Freedom Church in Bedford, Texas, empty.

 Then, the group is broken up into serve sites, which are led by a site captain who makes sure people know what they are doing and the reason behind it.

-Each event looks a little different, with the congregation going out to put on free car washes, give out gas gift cards and pay for people’s groceries.
+Each event looks a little different, with the congregation going out to do free car washes, give out gas gift cards and pay for people’s groceries.

 The neighbors they serve always are surprised and full of questions, White said.
 They are shocked when people give up part of their weekend to serve them.